Sharing aggregate information

 No one should be able to work back from the aggregate information to identify specific children and young people.
 Aggregated information is therefore suitable for designing programmes for groups of children rather than responding directly to individual needs.

-Even if your group is only sharing aggregate information, it is important that you have a protocol in place to ensure that information is safely collated.
+Even if your group is only sharing aggregate information, it's important that you have a protocol in place to ensure that information is safely collated.

 Last reviewed: Has this been useful?
 Give us your feedback